Practical Experience with Stable Set and Coloring Relaxations: Introduction

-Building on these promising results, we now investigate subgraphs induced either partially or entirely by odd cycles, and we derive several new valid inequalities for the stable set and graph coloring problems.
-Additionally, we conduct extensive computational experiments to demonstrate the effectiveness of these new constraints, alongside those we introduced in~\cite{PuchRen2023}, in comparison to the previous state of the art.
+In this work, we generalize some of the results presented in~\cite{PuchRen2023} and focus on subgraphs with stability number two.
+Moreover, we also investigate subgraphs induced either partially or entirely by odd cycles and odd antiholes, and present several inequalities valid for the stable set and graph coloring problems.
+Finally, we conduct extensive computational experiments to demonstrate the effectiveness of these new inequalities, alongside those we introduced in~\cite{PuchRen2023}, in comparison to the previous state of the art.

 The rest of this paper is organized as follows.
 In Section~\ref{preliminaries}, we review the literature relevant for our work.
-Then, in Section~\ref{Section_inequalities} we present new inequalities valid for the stable set and graph coloring problems.
+Then, in Sections~\ref{Section_inequalities} and ~\ref{inequalities_coloring}, we present new inequalities valid for the stable set and graph coloring problems, respectively.
 Section~\ref{Computational_results} is devoted to computational experiments.
 Finally, we conclude with a short discussion of the results in Section~\ref{Conclusion}.

+We close this section with some words on notation and the terminology used.
+The vector of all-ones of length $n$ is denoted by $e$, and we write $J = e e^\top$ for the matrix of all-ones.
+Let $0_n$ be the zero matrix and $I_n$ the identity matrix of order~$n$.
+We denote by $e_i$ the column $i$ of the matrix $I_n$.
+Furthermore, we set